riyuc/Recipe-Search-API/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+#  Recipe Search API using Edamam https://edamam-search-api.herokuapp.com

+This project was made for me to learn about ReactJS and public APIs.

+The project used Edamam API to fetch food recipes on the internet

+## Techniques/ Technologies used//

 In the project directory, you can run: